iPrevail/alx-low_level_programming/README.md

-this file can print the name of the program file
-This directory contain solutions to advanced C programming tasks in ALX Software Engineering Program, Sprint 1, project 0x06.
+This is a dircetory to practice low level programming